+ARTICLE V

-ARTICLE V Development and Management of Low- and Moderate-Income Housing [Added 6-17-2019 by Ord.
-No. 19-051] §380-15 General program purposes; procedure.
+Development and Management of Low- and Moderate-Income Housing [Added 6-17-2019 by Ord.
+No. 19-05]

-3500-15 General program purposes, procee
+§380-15 General program purposes; procedure.

 - A. Affordable housing obligation. - (1) This article sets forth regulations regarding the low- and moderate-income housing units in the Borough of Woodcliff Lake consistent with the provisions known as the "Substantive Rules of the New Jersey Council on Affordable Housing," the Uniform Housing Affordability Controls ("UHAC"), N.J.A.C.
 5:80-26.1 et seq., and the Borough's constitutional obligation to provide a fair share of affordable housing for low- and moderate-income households.
 In addition, this article applies requirements for very-low-income housing established in P.L.
 2008, c.
-46 (the "Roberts Bill").2

-(2) This article is intended to assure that low- and moderate-income units ("affordable units") are created with controls on affordability over time and that low- and moderate-income households shall occupy these units.
-This article shall apply except where inconsistent with applicable law.

-- (3) The Borough of Woodcliff Lake Planning Board has adopted a Housing Element and Fair Share Plan pursuant to the Municipal Land Use Law at N.J.S.A.
+46 (the "Roberts Bill"). - (2) This article is intended to assure that low- and moderate-income units ("affordable units") are created with controls on affordability over time and that low- and moderate-income households shall occupy these units.
+This article shall apply except where inconsistent with applicable law. - (3) The Borough of Woodcliff Lake Planning Board has adopted a Housing Element and Fair Share Plan pursuant to the Municipal Land Use Law at N.J.S.A.
 40:55D-1 et seq.
 The Fair Share Plan has been endorsed by the governing body.
 The Fair Share Plan describes the ways Woodcliff Lake Borough shall address its fair share for low- and moderate-income housing as determined by the Superior Court and documented in the Housing Element. - (4) This article implements and incorporates the Fair Share Plan and addresses the requirements of the Act and regulations thereunder, as may be amended and supplemented. - (5) The Borough shall file monitoring reports with the Superior Court and place the reports on its municipal website.
-Any plan evaluation report of the Housing Element and Fair Share Plan and monitoring prepared by the Special Master shall be available to the public at the Borough of Woodcliff Lake Municipal Building, 188 Pascack Road, Woodcliff Lake, New Jersey. - B. Monitoring and Reporting Requirements.
-The Borough of Woodcliff Lake shall comply with the following monitoring and reporting requirements regarding the status of the implementation of its Court-approved Housing Element and Fair Share Plan: - (1) Beginning on December 14, 2023, and on every anniversary of that date through July 1, 2025, the Borough agrees to provide annual reporting of its Affordable Housing Trust Fund to the New Jersey Department of Community Affairs (NJDCA), Council on Affordable Housing (COAH), or Local Government Services (LGS), or other entity designated by the State of New Jersey, with a copy provided to Fair Share Housing Center (FSHC) and posted on the municipal website, using forms developed for this purpose by NJDCA, COAH, or LGS.
-The reporting shall include an accounting of all Affordable Housing Trust Fund activity, including the source and amounts of funds collected, and the amount and purpose for which any funds have been expended.
+Any plan evaluation report of the Housing Element and Fair Share Plan and monitoring prepared by the Special Master shall be available to the public at the Borough of Woodcliff Lake Municipal Building, 188 Pascack Road, Woodcliff Lake, New Jersey.

-1. Editor's Note: This ordinance also repealed former Art.
+&lt;sup>1.
+Editor's Note: This ordinance also repealed former Art.
 V, Development and Management of Low- and ModerateIncome Housing, added 5-15-1995 by Ord.
 No. 95-6, as amended.

-2 2.Editor's Note: See N.J.S.A.
+&lt;sup>2 2.Editor's Note: See N.J.S.A.
 52:27D-329.1 et seq.